 Shamsul Amri Baharuddin

 Shamsul Amri Baharuddin is Distinguished Professor and Founding Director at the Institute of Ethnic Studies (KITA), Universiti Kebangsaan Malaysia.
 He is one of the leading social anthropologists in Southeast Asia and has devoted his research to tackling the problems of Malaysia, a classic example of a multi-ethnic society.
 The issues he has addressed include reconciliation between different ethnic groups, resolution of religious conflict and poverty mitigation.
-His achievement in the three fields of academic research, social criticism and education, has been outstanding.
+His achievement in the three fields of academic research, social criticism, and education, has been outstanding.

 He is also unmatched as a research organizer and educator.
 He has raised the standard of research and education in ethnic studies by reviving the Institute of the Malay World and Civilization (ATMA) and subsequently, founding an important research institute—KITA, as well as by organizing a cross-university curriculum designed to improve understanding between different ethnic groups.
-In these ways, Professor Shamsul has constantly been at the forefront of research in Southeast Asia into ethnic relations and the Malay world, and has helped people obtain a deeper understanding of these issues.
+In these ways, Shamsul has constantly been at the forefront of research in Southeast Asia into ethnic relations and the Malay world, and has helped people obtain a deeper understanding of these issues.